 In addition to one to one sessions, with patients from the Royal London Haemophilia Department, HBDCA ran quarterly, themed Wellbeing Days, as well as making available a monthly peer group session for adult patients.

 Psychological therapy is often difficult to access at haemophilia centres, frequently with long waiting lists.
 If accessed privately, therapy can not only be very costly but also does not necessarily provide the most effective support due to a lack of in-depth knowledge by the counsellor of specific issues faced by this community.

 HBDCA aims to alleviate the lack of access whilst also being able to provide free psychological support through seeking out funding opportunities and through sponsorship and fund-raising.

-Although psychological support to the Royal London Haemophilia Department is currently on hold, due to the Covid-19 pandemic, HBDCA expects to return to the Royal London, once the pandemic ceases and lock-down is lifted.
+Although psychological support to the Royal London Haemophilia Department was on hiatus due to the Covid-19 pandemic, HBDCA is due to return imminently to the Royal London, as we come out of lockdown.
 Psychological support has never been more needed, and in the days, months and years ahead, will be needed even more by both patients and healthcare professionals themselves.

 Since July, 2020, HBDCA has been providing support to the infected blood community through the new Terrence Higgins Trust/MacFarlane Trust Counselling service and also through EIBSS.
 Applicants can contact EIBSS and THT direct to request HBDCA as a psychological support provider